openshift/enhancements/enhancements/insights/pulling-data-from-ocm.md

 - ability to distinguish various error states - e.g organization doesn't have SCA allowed versus API returns 404
 - inform a cluster user about the error state (problem with pulling the certificates)

+#### Removing a deprecated feature

+The periodical data pulling can be easily disabled in the cluster configuration.
+Removing this feature will require updating the Insights operator code base and will remove the `etc-pki-entitlement` secret from the `openshift-config-managed` namespace.

 ### Upgrade / Downgrade Strategy

-There's no upgrade/downgrade strategy needed.
+There is no upgrade/downgrade strategy needed.

 ### Version Skew Strategy

-There's no Skew strategy needed.
+There is no Skew strategy needed.
 This work should have no impact on the upgrade.
 It doesn't require any coordinated behavior in the control plane.
 No other components will change.

+## Implementation History

+There are no other major milestones in the implementation history than the graduation criteria mentioned above.

+## Drawbacks

+There is no significant drawback.

 ## Alternatives